The analysis presented on the website is based on the data from newest edition (2025).

 Prostate Cancer

-Moderate limitations in the access to prostate cancer diagnosis and treatment were found in the Visegrád Group (V4) countries.
-The results for the combined GAP indicator vary across the analysed countries, with the scores differing by about 17 points.
+The GAP analysis revealed moderate limitations in access to ovarian cancer treatment and diagnosis in the Visegrad Group (V4) countries.
+There is noticeable variation in results between countries: the difference between the highest and lowest scores is 24 points.
 The variance in GAP scores is driven mainly by differences in the diagnostic quality and the limited access to the selected novel drugs.

 Cross-Country